 Do you need quick access to an international airport?
 Special medical resources?
 Resources for a spouse or partner?
 Or maybe you’re really into bobsledding and want a track nearby….

-Once you’ve established what you’re looking for, you’ll have an even easier time narrowing down your choices and selecting the programs that are just right for you.
-But first, you’ll need to weigh those items that you’ve deemed important or unimportant.
+Once you’ve established what you’re looking for, you’ll have an easier time narrowing down your choices and selecting the programs that are just right for you.
+But first, weigh those items that you’ve deemed important or unimportant.

 Let’s break it down